 If you die without a will (called dying intestate), the intestacy rules determine who inherits what.
 You can find out more this in our in our guide to intestacy rules.

-If you need help on how to go about making a will, or any other aspect of your finances, sign up a £1 trial with Which? and you can speak to a member of our Money Helpline team to get individual guidance
+If you need help on how to go about making a will, or any other aspect of your finances, try Which?
+Money for £1 for two months for unlimited access to the expert team on the Money Helpline.

 Do you need a witness when making a will?

 A will that is not properly signed and witnessed is invalid.
 In England, Wales and Northern Ireland, two witnesses are required.
 Witnesses should be in the same room when the will is signed.
 A witness does not need any special qualification or public standing, but is merely witnessing your signature.

 However, they must not have any beneficial interest in the will as this could make the will invalid.
 In Scotland, normally one witness is sufficient, but in some circumstances even a will that is not witnessed may still be valid.
 If you're not sure whether your will is valid, check with a solicitor practicing under the relevant country's law.